 The earliest studies on tretinoin (the active form of retinol) date back to the 1970s with hundreds of high quality clinical trials proven its benefits, whilst, there has only been a handful of studies on Bakuchiol, mostly in vitro, since 2014.
-Did we also mention that the Babchi, which Bakuchiol is derived from, is an endangered plant?

 So while Bakuchiol is seemingly a good skincare ingredient, in terms of robust evidence for effectiveness, it’s nowhere near retinoids, thus calling it a natural Retinol is far-fetched.
 In short, you shouldn’t replace your retinol product with it, unless you're pregnant.